Lung transplantSolid organ transplant - lung

 - If you have been drinking a lot of alcohol (more than one or two drinks a day)

-Do not eat or drink anything after midnight the night before your surgery.
-Take only the drugs that your doctor told you to take with a small sip of water.
+Do not eat or drink anything when you are told to come to the hospital for your lung transplant.
+Take only the drugs that you have been told to take with a small sip of water.

 After the Procedure